xenonview-com/view-js-sdk/README.md

 <br/>

 ## What's New <a id='whats-new'></a>
+* v0.1.30 - add lead unattributed and auto attribution for that
 * v0.1.29 - stop double counting attribution
 * v0.1.28 - method for adding url to every event
 * v0.1.27 - auto attribution discovery